 Dawn Fur Farm appears at this time.
 They changed its name to Rutherfords Fur Farm in 1929.

-Gordon Hutt of Sault Ste Marie ranched there for a number of years, then moved to Georgetown in the late middle thirties.
-His brother was Dr. F. B. Hutt a world famous geneticist who was a professor at Cornell University.
-Dr. Hutt was very interested in mink and helped his brother work out his line breeding plans.
+Gordon Hutt of Sault Ste Marie ranched there for several years, then moved to Georgetown in the late middle thirties.
+His brother was Dr F. B. Hutt a world-famous geneticist who was a professor at Cornell University.
+Dr Hutt was very interested in mink and helped his brother work out his line-breeding plans.

 1928 was a vintage year for ranchers that loomed more important as time went on.
 There were four that started that year for certain and two others that could have started then, or earlier.
 We will deal with the four certain ones first.

 In the June 1930 issue of the Canadian Silver Fox News we find the following: "Quebec and Alaskan mink.
-We offer you a selection out of 2000 mink of high grade quality for fall delivery.
-With orders coming in fast and Europe taking practically all available offerings, it is important that you write early for full particulars to Bollert Fox and Fur Ranch, Simcoe, Ontario."
+We offer you a selection out of 2000 mink of high-grade quality for fall delivery.
+With orders coming in fast and Europe taking practically all available offerings, you must write early for full particulars to Bollert Fox and Fur Ranch, Simcoe, Ontario."

 In 1931, distemper swept through the ranch killing 40% of the foxes and over 50% of the mink.
 It was decided to retrench and concentrate on foxes whose pelt prices were holding better during the depression and to reduce the mink breeding herd to under one hundred animals.
 This proved to be a wise decision.
 Towards the end of the thirties, the Bollert Fur Farm was affluent again and the mink section steadily increasing.
 Today, Howard, his sons and grandchildren, operate a most successful business.

-Dr. N. V. Freeman of Battersea was medical officer of health for the area and had a deep interest in wildlife.
-In 1922, he started raising foxes and was the local authority on fur bearing animals.
+Dr. N. V. Freeman of Battersea was a medical officer of health for the area and had a deep interest in wildlife.
+In 1922, he started raising foxes and was the local authority on fur-bearing animals.
 His son Hugh who operates Stonehenge Farm today described their entry into the mink business "In the winter of 1928, our neighbour Bruce Miller, then living at home with his parents, caught live, a wild female mink.
-He brought the mink home and because he knew dad was interested in wildlife, consultation was a natural consequence.
-Of course, foxes were already established here and it proved interesting to speculate with a new fur bearer.
-Dad immediately sent to Minnesota, U.S.A. for a male (this contact came through the Fur Farm publication of the day).
+He brought the mink home and because he knew dad was interested in wildlife, a consultation was a natural consequence.
+Of course, foxes were already established here and it proved interesting to speculate with a new furbearer.
+Dad immediately sent to Minnesota, the U.S.A. for a male (this contact came through the Fur Farm publication of the day).